-Albeit in the lower usage range, the Netherlands, Norway, Peru and Japan had quite modest usage growth in the first half of 2022.
-Faster growth then in Spain, Hungary, Romania, the UK, Hong Kong, Canada and Portugal.
+Albeit in the lower usage range, the Netherlands, Mexico (up to Q1 2022 as Q2 not yet reported), Norway, Peru and Japan had quite modest usage growth in the first half of 2022.
+Faster growth then in Spain, Hungary, Romania, the UK, Hong Kong, Greece, Canada and Portugal.
 Iceland continues down due to the expansion in international SIMs.

-5 Note that FWA (fixed wireless access) traffic is excluded in the reported mobile data traffic of the regulator CTU.
+&lt;sup>5 Note that FWA (fixed wireless access) traffic is excluded in the reported mobile data traffic of the regulator CTU.
 To make it comparable with other markets, we could have added it, if only CTU reported it.

-Data usage growth fastest in Canada
+Data usage growth fastest in Greece